 In this article, we’ll give you a quick overview of the main CNC milling operations Fusion360 offers, with the goal to help you identify the best ones for your next project.

 Please note that there are many valid ways of milling, and that Fusion360 offers other milling operations than the ones we’ll present in this article.
-We decided to focus on the ones our Mekanika CNC community uses the most.
+We decided to focus on the ones our Mekanika community uses the most on their own CNC milling machines.
 After reading this article, we strongly recommend that you try different options and see what works best for you.

 Preliminary trick: by placing your mouse on the icon of an operation, Fusion360 opens a little help widget with a brief explanation of said operation.